jhermsmeier/php-aggressor/README.md

 $feed->charset = 'utf-16';
 $feed->userAgent = 'SomeOtherAgent/0.1';

+//

 ```

 ### Options

-#### Charset

-`string Aggressor::$charset` must be a valid charset descriptor.
+- `string Aggressor::$charset = 'utf-8'` must be a valid charset descriptor.

-#### CDATA

-`bool Aggressor::$CDATA` sets whether CDATA tags should be stripped from the output
+- `bool Aggressor::$CDATA = FALSE` sets whether CDATA tags should be stripped from the output
   or not.

-#### HTML

-`bool Aggressor::$HTML` sets whether HTML tags should be stripped from the output
+- `bool Aggressor::$HTML = FALSE` sets whether HTML tags should be stripped from the output
   or not.

-#### Cache

-`string Aggressor::$cache` must be either a string depicting a path to a directory
+- `string Aggressor::$cache = FALSE` must be either a string depicting a path to a directory
   where the cached feeds are stored or something evaluating to a boolean false to indicate that no caching
   should take place.

-#### Expires

-`int Aggressor::$expires` sets the cache expiration in seconds.
+- `int Aggressor::$expires = 120` sets the cache expiration in seconds.

-#### Item Limit

-`int Aggressor::$itemLimit` sets the number of item returned.
+- `int Aggressor::$itemLimit = 0` sets the number of item returned.
 Setting it to zero deactivates the limit.

-#### Date Format

-`string Aggressor::$dateFormat` sets the date format used in returned object.
+- `string Aggressor::$dateFormat = 'r'` sets the date format used in returned object.
 Setting it to something that
   evaluates to false (e.g. an empty string) will prevent formatting times and dates given in the feed.

-#### User Agent

-`string Aggressor::$userAgent` sets the user agent to be used in the requests.
+- `string Aggressor::$userAgent = 'RSS Aggressor'` sets the user agent to be used in the requests.

+### Methods

+- `object Aggressor::get( string $url )` returns the parsed feed.
+- `string Aggressor::stripHTML( string $input )` returns input stripped from HTML tags.
+- `object Aggressor::parse( string $xml )` returns parsed RSS XML input.